- Fully Depleted Silicon on Oxide Transistor and Compact Model

 3. Channel Current Model With Real Device Effects in BSIM-IMG

-4. Leakage Current Modeling and thermal effects model
+4. Leakage Current and Thermal Effects

-7. Model Quality Testing
+7. Testing BSIM-IMG Model Quality

-8. RF and noise models in BSIM-IMG
+8. High-Frequency and Noise Models in BSIM-IMG

 Industry Standard FDSOI Compact Model BSIM-IMG for IC Design helps readers develop an understanding of a FDSOI device and its simulation model.
 It covers the physics and operation of the FDSOI device, explaining not only how FDSOI enables further scaling, but also how it offers unique possibilities in circuits.
 Following chapters cover the industry standard compact model BSIM-IMG for FDSOI devices.
 The book addresses core surface-potential calculations and the plethora of real devices and potential effects.
 Written by the original developers of the industrial standard model, this book is an excellent reference for the new BSIM-IMG compact model for emerging FDSOI technology.